albertaw/social-network-template/README.md

 or anything tech related.
 Users can sign up for accounts and create a profile with their skills and bio for others to see.

-See the live demo here: https://alberta-social.herokuapp.com/
+See the live demo [here](https://alberta-social-ae526b5c0c2e.herokuapp.com/)

 ## Installation